saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

+### 🔥3.NoExecute
-NoExecute — This will immediately evict all(running,stop,others) if the pods don’t have tolerations for the tainted nodes.It's crucial for maintaining node conditions like dedicated hardware usage or regulatory compliance.
+This will immediately evict all(running,stop,others) if the pods don’t have tolerations for the tainted nodes.It's crucial for maintaining node conditions like dedicated hardware usage or regulatory compliance.

 `kubectl taint nodes node1 dedicated=database:NoExecute`\
 `kubectl taint nodes node2 maintenance=true:NoExecute`

-**Find already tainted by the Kubernetes default installation**\
-`kubectl get nodes -o=custom-columns=NodeName:.metadata.name,TaintKey:.spec.taints[*].key,TaintValue:.spec.taints[*].value,TaintEffect:.spec.taints[*].effect`